OpenMined/PySyft/docs/source/guides/data-owner/02-create-account-configure-pb.rst

 On successful registration, the user is auto-logged into the domain.

 .. note::
    By default the role assigned to the registered user is of a ``Data Scientist`` and the assigned ``privacy budget`` is ``0``.
-   A Data Owner can further manage the registered users from the UI as indicated in Step 2.
+The future tutorial series will cover a better explanation of `setting the privacy budget`.

-C. Create a Data Scientist Account in PyGrid's UI
+C. Using PyGrid UI: Create account as a Domain Admin
 #########################################################

 PyGrid's UI is meant to help Domain Owners get a bigger picture view of their domains and manage them.